emmawalshdev/kaytea_art/TESTING.md

     * The contact form welcomes all general enquiries from users.

 3. To see a summary of my order after I make a purchase so that I can review the details.
     * After an order has been submitted, an email confirmation is sent to the supplied email address.
-This can be kept by the customer for personal record.
+This can be kept by the customer for their own personal record.
     * Upon order submission, the user is redirected to a 'Checkout Success' page.
 This contains a thank you message and a summary of the order.
-    * If registered, the order summary is stored on the user's profile page and can be accessed at any time in the future.
+    * If registered (and logged in), the order summary is stored on the user's profile page and can be accessed at any time in the future.

 4. To see a list of my order history so that I can check up on my recent activity.
-    * If registered, the order summary is stored on the user's profile page and can be accessed at any time in the future.
+    * If the user is registered (and logged in), the order summary is stored on the user's profile page and can be accessed at any time in the future.

 5. To be able to update my account details in case a change is required.
     * The Account page gives the logged in user the ability to update their first name, last name and mobile number.
-    At the moment the user cannot change their email adress, username password.
+    At the moment the user cannot change their email address, username or password.
 This will be included in future releases.

 6. To be able to connect to the company owner on social media channels so that I can keep up-to-date.
-    * Social media links are located in the website footer.
-These are visible on all pages.
+    * Social media links are located on the website footer, which is visible on all pages.

 ### Business stories:
-**As the website owner**:

 **As a superuser of the website I expect/want/need:**

 **General**
 1. Build a beautiful, easy-to-use, trustworthy website so that I can build brand awareness and sell artwork.
-    * The website has been designed
+    * The website has been designed in collaboration with Katie, who had a clear idea on color scheme and layout.
+    * The placement of site elements including the navbar, search bar, footer, icons, products lists, and website forms have been designed and developed to satisfy this specific UX need.
+    * The site's key pages can be accessed from both the navigation bar and the footer, which are included on all site pages.

 2. To be able to view customer/order/product data so that I easily pull up information if required.
-    * The admin site allows the superuser to view a host of information including form submissions, orders, products, customer and user data
+    * The admin site allows the superuser to view a host of information including form submissions, orders, products, customer and user data.
-    * The super user has full CRUD capabilities within the admin panel.
+    * The supe user has full CRUD capabilities within the admin panel.
 E.g, adding, editing and removing a product.

 **Website admin**